LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 5     \-  \-  Start at beginning of Main
 7     3   \-  initialize x
 8     3   5   5=3+2, using the value of x from the previous line
-9     3   10  10=2*5 on the right, use the value of y from the
+9     3   10  10=2*5 on the right; use the value of y from the
               previous line
-10    7   10  7=10-3 on the right, use the value of x and y from the
+10    7   10  7=10-3 on the right; use the value of x and y from the
               previous line
 11    7   10  print: 7 10
 ====  ==  ==  =======================================